5 Minneapolis Beers to Try This Fall

 Today, the options for fall beers are more varied than ever.
 Don't worry, "traditional" fall beers, like porters and brown ales, and those flavored with pumpkin spice, haven't gone away.
-Whether you seek lower alcohol light-body lagers, imperial stouts, or more experimental brews with local ingredients, we’ve picked a range of beer styles to capture fall's many different qualities, listed in order from subtle to bold.
+Whether you seek a traditional porter, imperial stouts or more experimental brews with local ingredients, we’ve picked a range of beer styles to capture fall's many different qualities.

 Article by Loren Green